Sindhee/Sindhee/README.md

 - 👋 Hi, I’m  Asanjhi Sindhee but you can call me "Sindhee".
-- 👀 I’m interested in Android Development, Machine learning and exploring new fields of computer science.
+- 👀 I’m interested in Android/Web Development, Artificial Intelligence / Machine learning and exploring new fields of computer science.
-- 🌱 I’m currently learning flutter , c ,python and c++.
-- 💞️ Joining as an Intern at YouRide startup (Banasthali Vidyapith).
 - 📫 my email ids are btbtc21313_asanjhi@banasthali.in and asindhee@gmail.com

 <!---